BigBang1112/mania-server-manager/README.md

 ## Quirks to be aware of on host network

-If you decide to use host for simplicity, make sure that:
+If you decide to use host for simplicity/performance, make sure that:

 - You don't forget to change the XML-RPC port for each new server (if you want separate communication)
 - That your XML-RPC ports are behind a firewall if you set `MSM_CFG_CONFIG_XMLRPC_ALLOW_REMOTE=True`